IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 r 1,r
 If you want DSFS to remain stopped, reply i to remove the prompt.
 In this case, DSFS can be redefined later with the SETOMVS RESET=(xx) operator command.
 If you plan to restart DSFS, reply r to the message.
 If DSFS has an internal failure, it does not terminate unless the utility file system is damaged or the failure would affect multiple subcomponents of DSFS.
 If the error might result in damage to the utility file system, DSFS will disable access to the file system and then restart.
-· In a shared file system environment, z/OS UNIX locally remounts the DSFS file system automatically. · In a non-shared file system environment, the operator must manually remount DSFS.
+Â· In a shared file system environment, z/OS UNIX locally remounts the DSFS file system automatically. Â· In a non-shared file system environment, the operator must manually remount DSFS.
 If the error is severe and might affect multiple internal DSFS subcomponents, DSFS automatically stops and then requests that z/OS UNIX restart it.
-· For a shared file system environment, z/OS UNIX automatically remounts the utility file system. · For a non-shared environment, z/OS UNIX does not remount the utility file system.
+Â· For a shared file system environment, z/OS UNIX automatically remounts the utility file system. Â· For a non-shared environment, z/OS UNIX does not remount the utility file system.
 The administrator must manually remount it.

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 19